osu-crypto/libOTe/REV_CUCKOO_HASH_ANALYSIS.md

 Under the ideal-uniform-shuffle model, the analyzer applies two exact factors.
 The first is the probability that every row in a relation enters one partition.
 The second is the probability that the assigned row labels have nonzero XOR.
-The same hash is reused across all sets, so the final accounting uses a union bound.
-It does not assume independent hash failures.
+The final accounting uses a union bound and does not assume independent hash failures.
+It therefore also applies after replacing the original shared evaluator seeds with independent per-set seeds.

 For the current RingLPN parameters `P = 4`, `t = 16`, `N = 2^20`, and
 RevCuckoo profile `w = 2`, `d = 16`, 5,000 seeded batches gave: